manuGil/online-core/docs/source/databases.rst

    \

-   Once you are in the filter menu, try to solve the following query formulation problems.
+   Once you are in the filter menu, formulate  queries to answer the following questions.
 Remember to click the :guilabel:`Clear` button before proceeding to the next query problem.

    .. attention::
       **Question.**